spilman6/courses/pages/csharp-intermediate-programming/exercises/arrays.md

 3. Create a method called `SumArray` that calculates the sum of all the elements in the array and returns the result.

 4. Create a method called `AverageArray` that calculates the average of all the elements in the array and returns the result.
+Remember that the average might not be an integer!

 5. In the `Main` method, call the `ArrayToString`, `SumArray`, and `AverageArray` methods and print the results to the console.
 The results should look like this: